playfulprogramming/playfulprogramming/content/ljtech/collections/web-fundamentals/posts/web-fundamentals-html/index.md

 ---

-### Welcome to the first installment of Web Fundamentals!
+This series will guide you through the fundamentals of CSS, HTML & JavaScript in one - or a few - steps at a time.

+In our first chapter, we'll talk a little - well, *more than a little* - about HTML's box model and the elements that make up the web as you see today.

 > **What you should know:**
 > This series only expects you to know what HTML and CSS are on a **very** basic level.
 If you need an introduction, check the article below.
 >
 >[📚 **Introduction to HTML, CSS and JavaScript**](https://unicorn-utterances.com/posts/intro-to-html-css-and-javascript)

-This series will guide you through the fundamentals of CSS, HTML & JavaScript in one - or a few - steps at a time.

-In our first chapter, we'll talk a little - well, *more than a little* - about HTML's box model and the elements that make up the web as you see today.

 ---